 QG5.
-Are you required to file your community rates with any State regulatory agency?
-QG6. [] YES [] NO If you answered Yes to QG5, have you highlighted the appropriate community rates in red on the copy of the insurance department filing that you have enclosed? [] YES [] NO If No, explain.
-QG7.
-If Yes, what is the page number of the insurance department filing on which the appropriate rates appear (please number the pages by hand if necessary)?
-If you use different rating methods (i.e. TCR, CRC, ACR) for different groups, describe your criteria for the use of each method.

-QG8.
-Show the number of Federal annuitants and their covered spouses covered in the plan age 65 and older using the following categories:
+Are you required to file your commi unity rates with any State regulatory agency? [] YES [] NO QG6.
+If you answered Yes to QG5 copy of the insurance departs you highlighted the appropriate community rates in red on the ing that you have enclosed? [] YES [] NO If No, explain.
+QG7. appear (please number the pa ages by ethods ( i.e. TCR, CRC, ACR) for different groups, describe QG8.
+Show the number of Federal a 65 and older using the follow ats and their covered spouses covered in the plan age egories: